Manikarnika Ghat, Varanasi, India

 I would suggest asking the coxswain to take you all the way down to Manikarnika Ghat and back.
 Manikarnika Ghat is the main ghat where the famous open-air cremations take place in Varanasi

-Whatever you decide to do, Stop 2 on this 2-day Varanasi itinerary will involve a river walk along the Ganges.
+Whatever you decide to do, stop 2 on this 2-day Varanasi itinerary will involve a river walk along the Ganges.
 There are approximately 88 ghats along the Ganges in Varanasi.
-Ghats are essentially points along the river where there are a set of stairs.
+Ghats are essentially points along the river where there is a set of stairs.

 Walking along the different ghats was actually my favourite thing to do in Varanasi.
 The vibrant atmosphere along the river will engage all your senses, making it a perfect experience for those who enjoy people-watching.